|

 Tony Oreshko - Biography

-Tony started playing the guitar at the age of ten, and explored a wide range of styles including classical, folk, rock and blues before finally settling on jazz guitar.
+Tony started playing the guitar at the age of ten, and explored a wide range of styles including classical, folk, rock and blues.
+Probably best known for his jazz guitar work with his own trio, he also does solo guitar gigs playing a mixture of Celtic, jazz and original material.

-Tony has played at numerous UK festivals including Shetland, Kinsale (Ireland), Greenwich, Birmingham, Upton, Ayr, Keswick, and even the world famous Glastonbury Festival (three times).
+He has played at numerous UK festivals including Shetland (Scotland), Kinsale (Eire), Greenwich, Birmingham, Upton, Pershore, Ayr, Keswick, and even the world famous Glastonbury Festival (three times).

 |

-A founding member of the highly acclaimed bands Shine and Boulevard Django, he has also played with many of the country's leading jazz musicians, such as guitarists John Etheridge and Ian Cruickshank, and sax players John Hallam, Frank Brooker and Alan Barnes.
+A founding member of the highly acclaimed bands Shine and Boulevard Django, he has also played with many of the country's leading jazz musicians, such as guitarists John Etheridge and Ian Cruickshank, sax players John Hallam and Alan Barnes, and violinists Tim Kliphuis, Mike Piggott and Bob Clarke.

 Tony Oreshko Trio